 Iris tenax

 Once established by plug, Iris tenax had such a high survival rate that it was not possible to correlate its success with any community component.
 Like many irises, I. tenax is a clonal species (Wilson 2001) and the seeds appear to have dormancy (Jones & Kaye 2014).
-For restoration purposes, seed may not be the most efficient way to establish Iris (Volis, Blecher & Sapir 2007)(Volis, Blecher & Sapir 2007).
+For restoration purposes, seed may not be the most efficient way to establish Iris (Volis, Blecher & Sapir 2007).

-Previous studies have shown that establishment of Erigeron decumbens seed viability is often very low, especially among seeds from small populations (Thorpe & Kaye 2011) and establishment by seed is also very low, sometimes <1% (Kaye & Brandt 2005).
-Even so, actual establishment rates in our study sites may have been higher than we observed; seedlings and juvenile E. decumbens are very small and may easily be confused with young grasses or young Plantago lanceolata, both of which were abundant in our plots.
-However, our results are consistent with what others have found; this does not seem to be a species that is well suited to direct seeding.
-Transplants are the best option for reintroduction of this species (Thorpe 2009).

 Biological relevance

 Although our results are suggestive statistically of positive or negative interactions with community components, some of the effects we observed were weak.
 In our regression analysis, our strongest positive signals came from the indirect interaction of target species with grass in the form of litter depth.
 Other community factors such as cover by grasses, forbs and total cover had minor slopes (see for example Figure 8C).
 Though these slopes appear to be nearly flat in some cases, they still provide evidence that suggests a facilitative interaction between these community factors and the target species.
 The winters of 2010 and 2011 were mild; they were wetter and cooler than the average for the Willamette Valley.
 If, as Callaway (1997) posits, facilitative effects increase as abiotic stress increases, we’d expect the positive interactions we observed to be even stronger in warmer, drier years.